The Commercial tab

 For any sold vehicle:

-• Landed cost = sum of every cost row on the vehicle, converted to your accounting currency.
+• Landed cost = sum of every cost row on the vehicle, plus its share of any shipment costs (a shipment's costs are split evenly across the vehicles on it), converted to your accounting currency.

 • Sale price = agreed sale price if set, otherwise advertised price.

-• Margin % = margin divided by sale price, expressed as a percentage.
+• Margin % = margin divided by landed cost, expressed as a percentage.

 Why numbers might look off